tc39/proposal-json-modules/README.md

 import("foo.json", { assert: { type: "json" } });
 ```

-Note: this proposal was originally part of the [import assertions proposal](https://github.com/tc39/proposal-import-assertions/), but it was [resolved](https://github.com/tc39/notes/blob/master/meetings/2020-07/july-21.md#import-conditions-for-stage-3) during the July 2020 meeting to split it out into a separate Stage 2 proposal.
+Note: this proposal was originally part of the [import assertions proposal](https://github.com/tc39/proposal-import-assertions/), but it was [resolved](https://github.com/tc39/notes/blob/master/meetings/2020-07/july-21.md#import-conditions-for-stage-3) during the July 2020 meeting to split it out into a separate proposal.

 ## Motivation